 Spectral scatter was corrected by using the Standard Normal Variate, followed by de-trending mathematical treatments (Barnes et al., 1989).
 Two spectral derivatives (1,5,5,1 and 2,5,5,1) were also applied, the first digit indicating the derivative order, the second the derivative gap, the third the smoothing segment and the fourth the second smoothing segment (Shenk et al., 1989).
 Untreated raw spectra were also used for calibration.
 The calibration for each soil property studied was done over the Vis–NIR spectral range (400–2498 nm).
 Predictive models for each variable were constructed by using Modified Partial Least Squares Regression (MPLSR) (Shenk and Westerhaus, 1995) with the PLS1 algorithm.
 Cross-validation was used to determine the optimum number of factors for the regression models and also to avoid overfitting.
 Because of the small number of samples in the calibration set, the data set was split into six sub-sets for cross-validation, each group then being predicted with a calibration model developed with the other samples.
 Finally, validation errors were combined to obtain a standard error of cross-validation (SECV).

 Outliers were identified and removed during the calibration process as they could affect model performance and diminish precision for most samples.
 A maximum of two outlier elimination passes (T and H) were performed before completing the final calibration.
 T outliers corresponded to samples with significant differences between their laboratory and predicted values, whereas H outliers were samples whose spectra were too distant (H > 3) from the spectral centre of the calibration set (Shenk and Westerhaus, 1996).
 The goodness of the MPLSR models was assessed in terms of their calibration statistics, namely: Coefficient of Determination in calibration (R2), Standard Error of Cross-Validation (SECV) and Coefficient of Determination for Cross-Validation (r2).
 SECV is considered to be the best individual estimate of the predicting ability of an equation; also, it provides accurate, useful information for evaluating models obtained from a small number of samples (Shenk and Westerhaus, 1996).
-The best calibrations were taken to be those with the highest r2 and lowest SECV values.
+The best calibrations were assumed to be those with the highest r2 and lowest SECV values.

 3. Results